rgrannell1/rgrannell1/README.md

 ![a pheasant](https://raw.githubusercontent.com/rgrannell1/rgrannell1/master/percival.png)

-> Percival, our tamed wild pheasant who pecks at our door for Weetabix
+> Percival, a wild pheasant who pecks at our door for Weetabix

 ### CLIs